 |Warranty||12 months or 200 h|

 This engine is bringing back radial technology from the last century for modern experimental aircraft and replicas.
-It's not anything like a Rotax or Lycoming but the sound of a running radial is just plain music to the aviation ears!
+It's not anything like a Rotax or Lycoming, we are used too but the sound of a running radial is just plain music to our aviation ears!

 One very nice example of a Rotec R3600 project is the RV-8R, take a look at the next YouTube Video Radial RV-8R: A Poor Man's Hellcat.

 ROTEC can be contacted at the addresses below:

 |Rotec Aerosport Pty Ltd|

 |Victoria, Australia, 3913|